 Graduate Student Funding

-The Harriman Institute provides financial support towards research projects, travel, and internships for graduate students across the entire university through a variety of grants and fellowship awards.
+The Harriman Institute provides financial support for research projects, travel, and internships for graduate students across the entire university through a variety of grants and fellowship awards.

 Merit-based fellowships are awarded to first-year MARS-REERS students during the admissions process.
 There is also significant funding for the second year of study in the MARS-REERS program.